Page contents

 4. Flour storage: If there’s room, store your gluten free flours in the freezer.
 Remember to remove from the freezer a little earlier to bring the temperature down to room temp.

-5. Be persistent: You’re likely to have some fails when cooking from scratch.
+5. Be persistent: You’re likely to have some failures when cooking from scratch.
 Don’t let that put you off, though.
 Be persistent, and you’ll get there!

 5 bonus tips for baking gluten free bread